williamnguyen-activecyber/okta.github.io/_source/quickstart/angular/default-example.md

 At the end of the Angular instructions you can choose your server type to learn more about post-authentication workflows, such as verifying tokens that your Angular application can send to your server.

+Starting from scratch with Angular?
+Our [Angular + Okta Auth SDK](/code/angular/okta_angular_auth_js) walkthrough will help you setup a new Angular application and cover the same topics as this quickstart.

 ## Prerequisites
 If you do not already have a **Developer Edition Account**, you can create one at [https://developer.okta.com/signup/](https://developer.okta.com/signup/).